-Improve The Dream is an organization led by young immigrants who have grown up in the United States as child dependents of long-term visa holders without a clear path to citizenship.
-We represent over 200,000 "documented Dreamers" who have been ignored by proposed solutions for Dreamers.
-Our parents brought us here at an average age of 5, and we have been living here for an average time of over 12 years, but due to various issues in the immigration system, we don't have a clear path to citizenship.
+Improve The Dream, founded in 2017, is a youth-led organization that supports, empowers, and advocates for young immigrants, who have grown up in the United States as child dependents of visa holders, through engagement, education, resources, and research.
+Due to various issues in the immigration system, we don't have a clear path to citizenship.
+According to Improve The Dream's survey of affected individuals, we were brought to the United States at an average age of 5 and have been here for an average of over 12 years.
+More than 99% of us pursue higher education and 87% are pursuing STEM and health care fields.
 We are advocating for change that permanently ends "aging-out" and provides a path to citizenship for every child who grows up in the United States, regardless of status.

 Please visit FAQs for further explanations and questions.

-Our advocacy and community groups provide an opportunity to help raise awareness with others in a similar situation as yourself and also provide a platform to receive helpful resources within a community to navigate the immigration system as a dependent or aged-out individual.
+Our advocacy community provides an opportunity to help raise awareness with others in a similar situation as yourself and also provide a platform to navigate the immigration system as a dependent or aged-out individual.